Excessive heat warning issued for most of Mass. with dangerously hot conditions over next few days

-BOSTON (WHDH) - The heat and humidity is expected to ramp up over the next few days in Massachusetts, leading to dangerously hot conditions across the region.
+BOSTON (WHDH) - The high heat and humidity is sticking around in Massachusetts, leading to dangerously hot conditions across the state.

 An excessive heat warning has been issued from 12 p.m. to 8 p.m. on Thursday for parts of Middlesex, Essex, Franklin, Hampden, Hampshire, Norfolk, Plymouth, Bristol, Worcester, and Suffolk counties.